-28. Where the pattern of activity within the year is not specified, students will occasionally register for a module then withdraw before it starts.
-Provided the fee for this module is refunded in full, the module should not be reported at all in HESES, and should be disregarded in determining completion and FTE.
+27. Where the pattern of activity within the year is not specified, students will occasionally register for a module then withdraw before it starts.
+Provided the fee for this module is refunded in full, it should be disregarded in determining completion and FTE.
 Full-time students will not fall into this category, as it will not be possible to refund the fee while retaining the full-time fee status of the student.